1st Health Battalion (Australia): Raising the unit

-1CHB's historical roots date back to Australia's involvement in the Vietnam War.
+1HB’s historical roots date back to Australia's involvement in the Vietnam War.
 In April 1966, during the Vietnam War the 2nd Field Ambulance was raised at Vung Tau.
 A year later, 8th Field Ambulance took over from 2nd Field Ambulance.
 Another year on, 1 April 1968, 1st Australian Field Hospital was raised and took over the Australian military hospital at Vung Tau from 8th Field Ambulance.

 In December 1971, the unit returned to Australia and was located at Manunda Lines, Ingleburn in New South Wales.
 At this time, the unit name was changed to the 1st Field Hospital.
 The 1st Field Hospital was relocated to a purpose built medical facility at Holsworthy Army Barracks in Sydney, in January 1996.
 On 16 August 2000, the 1st Field Hospital was re-designated as the 1st Health Support Battalion (1HSB).

 In November 2011, the unit was re-roled as part of a restructuring of Army health units.
 It was subsequently renamed the 1st Close Health Battalion, subsuming the health companies previously forming part of the combat service support battalions within the 1st, 3rd and 7th Brigades based in Darwin, Townsville and Brisbane.
 These companies were redesignated as the 2nd, 8th and 11th Close Health Companies, perpetuating the designations of various field ambulances that had service histories dating back to the First World War.
 The unit's headquarters was in Sydney, but they began moving to Robertson Barracks, in Darwin, in late 2018.

 Call Sign Vampire

 Radio operators in Vietnam allocated the Call Sign "Vampire" to all the Australian medical units at the Vung Tau base: 2nd Field Ambulance, 8th Field Ambulance and the 1st Australian Field Hospital.
 This resulted in the adoption of the fighting bat logo, which was originally used by the 2nd Field Ambulance.
 This was a different logo that which is currently used by 1 CHB.
 The current design of the bat logo was the result of a competition organised by the Commanding Officer of the 1st Field Hospital, then Lieutenant Colonel (later Major General) David Rossi, during 1977–1979.
 The criteria stipulated for the design was that it should be easily identified by the unit, involve the use of the Call Sign Vampire and represent a distinguishable piece of history from which to build upon.

-When 1CHB disbanded in 2021 the Bat symbol was inherited by the 1st Health Battalion (1HB) which caused some contention as the 2nd Field Ambulance designed the original design and a medic of the 2nd Close Health Company designed the latest iteration.
-Most members felt by right, the bat symbol belonged with the newly established 2nd Health Battalion (2HB) however this decision was quickly disregarded in favour of 1HB retaining the Vampire Bat.
+When 1CHB disbanded in 2021 the Bat symbol was inherited by the 1st Health Battalion (1HB) which caused some contention as the 2nd Field Ambulance (2FA) created the original design and a medic of the 2nd Close Health Company designed the latest iteration.
+Most members felt by right, the bat symbol belonged with the newly established 4HB who carried on 2FA's memory with its spiritual successor, 2CHC however this decision was quickly disregarded in favour of 1HB retaining the Vampire Bat.